Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: System Model and Problem Formulation

 \begin{corollary} As a direct result of Theorem \ref{lemma:confidence region single mode}, we can reduce (\ref{eq:lemma1 main result}) to

 Therefore, we find $D_i^{\min}(\epsilon)$ and $\epsilon$ in (\ref{eq:dminKia}) as

 \end{corollary}

-Since $Q(\gamma)$ can only be calculated numerically, a closed-form relationship cannot be found between $D_i^{\min}(\epsilon)$ and $\epsilon$.
-However, we can numerically analyze this relationship, as shown in Fig. \ref{fig:Delay versus epsilon}.

-From Fig. \ref{fig:Delay versus epsilon}, we can first observe that $D_i^{\min}(\epsilon)$ is an increasing function. \emph{This means that the probability of the human brain noticing QoS differences for low delays will be much smaller than for higher delays}, which is an intuitive fact.
+Since $Q_{d+1}(\gamma)$ can only be calculated numerically, a closed-form relationship between $D_i^{\min}(\epsilon)$ and $\epsilon$ cannot be found.
+However, we can numerically analyze this relationship, as shown in Fig. \ref{fig:Delay versus epsilon}. {Fig. \ref{fig:Delay versus epsilon} is found using a set of points generated with (\ref{eq:DminVepsilon}) for different values of $\mu_k(d+1)$ and $\Sigmab_k$. } From Fig. \ref{fig:Delay versus epsilon}, we can first observe that $D_i^{\min}(\epsilon)$ is an increasing function. \emph{This means that the probability of the human brain noticing QoS differences for low delays will be much smaller than for higher delays}, which is an intuitive fact.
 Furthermore, it can be inferred that, if the delay perception for a group of human users within a cluster is diverse, then the system's confidence on the delay perception of this group of humans will decrease, i.e., the estimation of the delay perception of this group of human users will be less reliable.
 Next, we determine constraint (\ref{eq:constrain1}) using $D_i^{\min}(\epsilon)$.

 As stated before, some delays are not perceptible to human users.
 To capture this feature, we find $D_i^{\max}(\beta_i(t))$ and $\epsilon(\beta_i(t))$ in problem (\ref{eq:OrigOptim}) using $D_i^{\min}(\epsilon)$.
 Recall that $D_i^{\max}(\beta_i(t))$ is a parameter that will be used by the resource allocation system to represent the maximum tolerable delay for the reliable communication of user $i$ with $1- \epsilon(\beta_i(t))$ being the reliability of user $i$.
 There are three possible cases for $D_i^{\max}$ based on $D_i^{\min}$ of a human user $i$: